wang1680/CloudFlare-ImgBed-Docs/src/en/guide/introduction.md

 ## Open Source License

-This project is licensed under the [MIT License](https://github.com/MarSeventh/CloudFlare-ImgBed/blob/main/LICENSE), which allows you to:
+This project is licensed under the [MIT Open Source License](https://github.com/MarSeventh/CloudFlare-ImgBed/blob/main/LICENSE), you can:

 - ✅ Commercial use
-- ✅ Modification and distribution
+- ✅ Modify and distribute
 - ✅ Private use
 - ✅ Patent use

+But you must retain the original author's copyright notice.